 "Ovarian cancer can be hard to diagnose early and treat successfully so the more we know about the causes of the disease, the better equipped we will be to detect and treat it."

-In the UK around 7,000 women are diagnosed with ovarian cancer each year and around 4,300 die from the please contact the press office on 020 3469 8300 or, out-of-hours, the duty press officer on 07050 264 059.
+In the UK around 7,000 women are diagnosed with ovarian cancer each year and around 4,300 die from the disease2.

 ENDS

 For media enquiries